 Connect Your Access Point to Your Network and PC

 Connect an ethernet cable from your main house router to the WAN port on the dedicated AP router.
 Connect a second ethernet cable from your PC to the dedicated AP.

-Download and Play VR-PC Games on your Oculus Quest!
+Download and Play VR-PC Games in Virtual Desktop on Oculus Quest!

 Lastly, download the Oculus store onto your PC.
-This will let you download and play VR games on your PC!
-When you launch Virtual Desktop in your Oculus Quest, you’ll be able to play these games in your headset with low latency and high quality!
+This will let you download and play VR desktop games on your PC!
+When you launch Virtual Desktop on Oculus Quest, you’ll be able to play these games in your headset with low latency and high quality!